-Delhi govt allocates Rs 16,396 crore for education in budget 2024-25
+Delhi govt allocates Rs 16,396 crore for education in Budget 2024-25

-New Delhi: The Delhi government allocated Rs 16,396 crore for education in its budget for fiscal year 2024-25 announced on Monday.
+New Delhi: The Delhi government allocated Rs 16,396 crore for education in its budget for fiscal year 2024-25 announced on Monday, a slight decline from the previous fiscal budgetary outlay of Rs 16,575 crore.

 Presenting the budget in the Delhi Assembly, Finance Minister Atishi said the priority of the state government is to focus on providing quality education to the residents of the city.